Lumi-supercomputer/lumi-userguide/docs/software/installing/container-wrapper.md

 ### Wrapping existing containers

-Tykky also provides a tool to generate wrappers for existing Apptainer/Singularity containers, so that they can be used transparently without the need for prepending `singularity exec ...`, or modify scripts if switching between containerized versions of tools.
+The LUMI container wrapper also provides a tool to generate wrappers for existing Apptainer/Singularity containers, so that they can be used transparently without the need for prepending `singularity exec ...`, or modify scripts if switching between containerized versions of tools.

 ```bash
 wrap-container -w </path/inside/container> <container> --prefix <install_dir>